How To Check An Ebook Before Publishing Your New Book

 You might read that publishing an ebook is quick and easy.

-But to publish an ebook that will satisfy readers’ expectations is a different matter altogether.
+However, publishing an ebook that will satisfy readers’ expectations is a different matter altogether.

 If you want readers to buy and enjoy your new ebook, you have to take the time to ensure it is good value.